HealthCatalyst/healthcareai-r/inst/docs/clustering/Kmeans-clustering.md

 ## PCA is built in `KmeansClustering`

-In case that we may have data sets with a large number of features, PCA is built in `KmeansClustering` to reduce features when building clusters.
+In case that we may have data sets with a large number of features, PCA is built in `KmeansClustering` to reduce the features to use when building clusters.
 Let's use the csv file of  seeds_dataset again as an example.

 ```r
 ptm <- proc.time()